Jitendra Vaswani

 How to Grab Your Readers Attention

-The initial sentences of any article, essay, or blog post are always going to be the ones that carry the greatest weight.
 These are the points at which you may either captivate your reader or let them drift away.
 And just in case you were curious about it, these words that you are reading right now?

 They are not the ones about which I am speaking.
 I’m referring to the ones that contributed to the formation of the reason you clicked on this link and have read thus far.
 The phrase I’m referring to may also be found in the title.